zdravkov/kendo-docs/getting-started/themebuilder.md

 ### What is the Kendo UI ThemeBuilder?

 The Kendo UI ThemeBuilder is a tool that lets you modify Kendo UI themes so that they match the look and feel of your site or app.
-You can test it online [here] (http://demos.telerik.com/kendo-ui/themebuilder/web.html)
+You can test it online [here](http://demos.telerik.com/kendo-ui/themebuilder/web.html).

 ### Using the ThemeBuilder on your own pages